-It also has an uplifting atmosphere which benefits both the staff and the children, thanks to Dame Stephanie's interest in contemporary art and passion for excellence.
-The entire school is filled with the finest examples of British art, craft and design, a magnificent collection – some of it specially commissioned – gifted by Dame Stephanie to the school.
-Its 55 acres of grounds and woodlands also feature eye-catching sculptures, including William Pye's Mother and Child water sculpture and Leonardo's Dog by Dame Elisabeth Frink.
+The entire site is filled with the finest examples of British art, craft and design – some of it specially commissioned – gifted by Dame Stephanie to the school.
+Its 55 acres of grounds and woodlands feature eye-catching sculptures, including William Pye's Mother and Child water sculpture and Leonardo's Dog by Dame Elisabeth Frink.

 Now that the school is firmly established and structured to maintain its very high standards, and thus its pre-eminent position, Dame Stephanie has curtailed her active involvement in the school however she remains a frequent and very welcome visitor.